-The uncertainty budget, from the actual measurement with multiple sensors to the data product, of the vegetation parameters jointly retrieved for the CRDP-1 of the CCl+ Vegetation Parameters is explained in this document.
-Sources of uncertainty for LAI, fAPAR, leaf Chlorophyll-A+B concentration ("Cab"), fAPAR_Cab, and surface albedo are identified, quantified as far as possible, and it is documented whether the respective source is reflected in the uncertainty estimate provided with the CRDP-1.
-In addition, the existence and importance of uncertainty correlations is highlighted, which are available from the OptiSAIL retrieval system used for CRDP-1.
+The uncertainty budget, from the actual measurement with multiple sensors to the data product, of the vegetation parameters jointly retrieved for the CRDP-2 of the CCI+ Vegetation Parameters is explained in the E3UB document.
+This is the part describing the retrieval from Top-Of_Canopy (TOC) reflectances.
+Sources of uncertainty for LAI, fAPAR, leaf Chlorophyll-A+B concentration ("Cab"), fAPAR_Cab, and surface albedo are identified, quantified as far as possible, and it is documented whether the respective source is reflected in the uncertainty estimate provided with the CRDP-2.
+In addition, the existence and importance of uncertainty correlations is highlighted, which are available from the OptiSAIL retrieval system used for CRDP-2.